outsinre/outsinre.github.com/_posts/2014-11-04-jekyll-poole-lanyon-blog-building.md

 There is a `url` varialble in *_config.yml*, I found it not useful.
 So I remove it.

+For `baseurl` setting, refer to [4.
+Serving it up](https://github.com/poole/poole#usage) section.

+   1. If you're using a custom domain name, modify the **CNAME** file to point to your new domain.
+   2. If you're not using a custom domain name, modify the `baseurl` in *_config.yml* to point to your GitHub Pages URL.
+Example: for a repo at github.com/username/poole, use http://username.github.io/poole/.
+Be sure to include the trailing slash.

 ## Setup

 Some fun facts about the setup of Poole project include: